Store architecture

 In this architecture, a single VTEX account is configured to support multiple languages and currencies using a multi-domain approach.

-- Separate website: A si-gle account, but each store with its own domain, bound to different trade policies by bindings.
+- Separate website: A single account, but each store with its own domain, bound to different trade policies by bindings.

 - Search: Same search settings for all websites.

-- CMS: Shared access to the Content Management System (CMS) between websites.
+- CMS: Shared access to the Content Management System (CMS) across websites.

 - Customer data storage: A single Master Data for all stores.